 Lowest CPM?
 Fleet Wraps!APRIL 3, 2019| SpeedPro

 Just how valuable are fleet wrap impressions?
-See for yourself how these large-format branded graphics compare to the rest of today’s marketing channels regarding cost, appeal, persuasiveness and more.
+Learn how these large-format branded graphics compare to today’s marketing channels regarding cost, appeal, persuasiveness and more.

 Are Fleet Wraps Good for Marketing?

 - Impressions: Impressions are the number of views your advertisement receives.
-In the case of fleet wrap impressions, they constitute anytime someone sees your name and logo on a truck, van or service vehicle.
+Fleet wrap impressions constitute as anytime someone sees your name and logo on a truck, van or service vehicle.

 - Leads: Leads are potential customers.
-In the marketing world, several lead categories break people into smaller groupings based on demographics, lifestyle information and known readiness to buy a product or service.
+Lead categories break people into smaller groupings based on demographics, lifestyle information and readiness to buy a product or service.
 Leads don’t always have to mean a wider sales pool, either.
 A lead can mean someone who downloads your app, subscribes to your e-newsletter or starts following you on social media.

 - Conversions: Conversions are actions you aim to inspire from a lead.
 They’re flexible and ad- or campaign-specific.
-For example, the desired conversion from your fleet wrap could be to make a sales inquiry phone call, fill out a product quote form or merely to visit your website.
+For example, a conversion from your wrap could be a phone call, a completed quote form or a website visit.

 - Return on Investment (ROI): ROI is a foundational benchmark when it comes to advertising and sales.
 It tells you how much money you made via sales from a specific campaign, compared to how much you had to invest in researching, creating, distributing and maintaining the campaign itself.
 The higher your calculated ROI, the more objectively successful you can deem a campaign compared to its cost.